felangel/bloc/docs/flutterfirebaselogintutorial.md

 We are wrapping our entire `App` widget in a `BlocProvider` in order to make the `AuthenticationBloc` available to the entire widget tree.

-?> `BlocProvider` also handles disposing the `AuthenticationBloc` automatically so we don't need to do that.
+?> `BlocProvider` also handles closing the `AuthenticationBloc` automatically so we don't need to do that.

 Next we need to implement our `App` widget.